F5Networks/f5-openstack-agent/README.rst

 Introduction
 ************

-The F5® agent translates from 'OpenStack' to 'F5®'.
-It uses the `f5-sdk <http://f5-sdk.readthedocs.io>`_ to translate OpenStack messaging calls -- such as those from the Neutron RPC messaging queue -- into iControl® REST calls to F5® technologies, such as BIG-IP®.
+The F5 agent translates from 'OpenStack' to 'F5'.
+It uses the `f5-sdk <http://f5-sdk.readthedocs.io>`_ to translate OpenStack messaging calls -- such as those from the Neutron RPC messaging queue -- into iControl REST calls to F5 technologies, such as BIG-IP.

 Documentation
 *************